 Ingredients

-- 1 Tbsp Vegetable Oil I used olive
+- 1 tbsp vegetable Oil I used olive

-- 1 cup Green bell pepper diced (about 1 )
+- 1 cup green bell pepper diced (about 1 )

-- 1 cup Small onion diced (about 1/2 )
+- 1 cup small onion diced (about 1/2 )

-- 2 Celery ribs diced
+- 2 celery ribs diced

-- 2 cloves Garlic minced
+- 2 cloves garlic minced

-- 1 Tbsp Tomato paste
+- 1 tbsp tomato paste

-- 3/4 Cup Long grain white rice
+- 3/4 cup long-grain white rice

-- 1 1/2 Cups Chicken broth
+- 1 1/2 cups chicken broth

-- 1 Cup diced tomatoes undrained
+- 1 cup diced tomatoes undrained

-- 1 Tbsp Cajun seasoning
+- 1 tbsp Cajun seasoning

-- 1 Bay leaf
+- 1 bay leaf

 Instructions

-- Add oil to a large pot or Dutch oven over medium-high eat.
+- Add oil to a large pot or Dutch oven over medium-high heat.
 When the oil is hot, add the bell pepper, onion, celery and garlic to the pot.
 Cook until fragrant, about 3 minutes.

 - Add the chicken, andouille, and tomato paste.
-Stir around the mix with the other ingredients and break up the tomato paste.
+Stir the mix with the other ingredients and break up the tomato paste.

 - Stir in the chicken broth, diced tomatoes, Cajun seasoning, and bay leaf.